Shira366/Dumb-Chess/README.md

 Not much to say here.

-This code is does not work properly on discovered checks and certain other small things.
+This code does not work properly on discovered checks and certain other small things.

 Use it as you may or just to have a good laugh.